Where were you born?

 What word(s) would you use to describe your feet?

-This article appeared in the February/March 2018 of Dance Australia.
+This article was first published in the August-September 2014 issue of Dance Australia magazine.